Hans Janmaat: Political views

-He was often accused of committing acts of hate speech, and received fines and a conditional felony prison sentence for incitement to hatred and discrimination against foreigners.
+He was often accused, and convicted, of committing acts of hate speech, and received fines and a conditional felony prison sentence for incitement to hatred and discrimination against foreigners.

-He often made controversial remarks about immigrants and other politicians.
-He argued that Ernst Hirsch Ballin should not be allowed to hold a high office because of his Jewish heritage and said he was not saddened by the sudden death of political opponent Ien Dales.
+In addition to his anti-immigrant sentiment Janmaat espoused anti-semitic views, and did not hesitate to issue negative remarks on other politicians.
+He argued that Ernst Hirsch Ballin should not be allowed to hold a high office because of his Jewish heritage, and said he was not saddened by the sudden death of political opponent Ien Dales.

 Legacy

 Other parties erected a cordon sanitaire around Janmaat, ignoring him while he spoke in parliament.
 A taboo on discussing negative aspects of immigration existed in the Dutch political climate in the 1980s.

 Meindert Fennema, Emeritus Professor of Political Theory of Ethnic Relations at the University of Amsterdam, argued in 2006 that Janmaat was convicted for statements that are now commonplace due to changes in the political climate (caused in part by the September 11 attacks, and the assassinations of Pim Fortuyn and Theo van Gogh).

-As the first public spokesperson who tried to put the topic of immigration on the Dutch political agenda, Janmaat has been mentioned as a forerunner of Pim Fortuyn, Geert Wilders and Thierry Baudet and their parties Leefbaar Nederland, Partij voor de Vrijheid and Forum voor Democratie, which booked greater electoral successes in the following decades.
+As the first public spokesperson who tried to put the topic of immigration on the Dutch political agenda, Janmaat has been mentioned as a forerunner of Pim Fortuyn, Geert Wilders and Thierry Baudet and their parties Leefbaar Nederland (and later Lijst Pim Fortuyn), Partij voor de Vrijheid and Forum voor Democratie, which booked massive electoral successes in the following decades.